mephistophyles/mephistophyles.github.io/_drafts/blog_topics.md

     * The Bologna Agreement already states that universities need to recognize and honor each other's courses based on topic and ECTS.
 But what if we also create a central repository of courses, where each degree contains certain courses (maybe not necessarily each one being the same, but there should be enough overlap that at least partially this is feasible).
 These courses can then be given a certain code and practice material, lecture notes and lectures, student help sessions on fora or other social media platforms can develop (saving the professors time and allowing students to help one another).
 Allowing teachers to contribute to a pool of resources as it were, where both educators and students alike can draw from in case a method being offered to them is currently not working, or they need a little more help.
     * This could even be done at various scales, not just on the course scale, but also degree scale and even topic scale.
 While the laws of thermodynamics don't change, you could say a course at the TUM contains certain topics, and a similar course at another university contains a subset of these topics, but switching out 2 or 3.
 This way if a student has trouble with a certain topic, or a certain topic is unclear, they can find resources at that level too.
 * Write an opinion editorial about how America is now a poor example of a working democracy.
 It's current election (scandals) are scaring fledgeling democracies, and maybe the entire media circus and corruption are things not to do, perhaps citing the way Europeans do things is a better example to hold up to the world.
 * Explore aide to the developing world, its effectiveness and ethics.
-Stay as objective as possible and add opinion based on the facts covered (make it clear what's what) also, point out the various cultural biases and how some forms of aide aren't really aide (especially if its condition, like RC church does)
+Stay as objective as possible and add opinion based on the facts covered (make it clear what's what) also, point out the various cultural biases and how some forms of aide aren't really aide (especially if its conditional, like RC church does and now the US)
 * engineers for humanity
     * hold monthly workshops with 20 students to brainstorm solutions to a given problem (themed)
     * suggest relevant companies sponsor the evening (pay for free food for the students), keep their name connected to that potential project
     * students can choose to take up a potential solution (individually or as a group) and work it through (maybe with connecting to the company)
 * research the realistic effects of the realistic predictions of climate change
-    * People who don't believe in it can go suck on an egg, the rest of us should be able
+    * People who don't believe in it can go suck on an egg, the rest of us should be able to prepare and maybe even profit
     * to prepare using the predictions.
 Migrating areas for food production, rising costs,
-    * alternate rainfall and drought patterns.
+    * alternate rainfall, wind, flooding and drought patterns.
 * Comparison of banking practices of various countries.
 Reasons why they (still) do things a certain way and the reasons it's a bad idea.
 * Are we combating the threat of self-radicalized terrorist threats properly, aren't we polarizing any muslims here into an 'us vs them' society where we could be pushing a large amounts of potential allies away and even worse, large amounts of neutrals into the other corner.
     * On the other hand, killing them with kindness could be perceived as a sign of weakness by those already converted and make them redouble their efforts, or help them recruit more by giving them ammunition for their propaganda.